f0rki/snapchange/docker/README.md

   * for example: `SNAPSHOT_EXTRACT="/etc/fstab /usr/lib/libc.so"`
 * `SNAPSHOT_INPUT="/image/"` - the path where the snapshot input is stored.
 Ususally you don't need to change that.
 * `SNAPSHOT_CHOWN_TO="1000"` - the snapshot is `chown -R`'ed for convenience.
 Set to `""` to disable.
+* to specify a custom kernel:
+  * `SNAPSHOT_KERNEL_IMG` - path to bootable kernel image ("bzimage") passed to qemu's direct kernel boot.
+  * `SNAPSHOT_KERNEL_ELF` - path to unstripped kernel ELF file - used to lookup kernel symbols.

 There are some more specialized options that you can pass to the snapshoting.